 - Generation of the view should be processed on the client side to decrease web traffic and server load.

 Our team just published a project called Cliizii, where admin dashboard logic takes nearly 55% of all its functionality.
-This is B2B project for client and customer communication.
+This is a B2B project for client and customer communication.
 It consists of two parts – dashboard and chat.
 It was a difficult challenge to make everything work according to the client’s requirements, but we did it.
 In this case, we used AngularJS to build the dashboard client-side, and this greatly facilitated our work.
 So how did AngularJS help with the four features mentioned above in the scope of our project?

 1. Our project dashboard contains a few sections, and each of them contains a lot of options for the user.
 For example, in the Session Builder section, the user can set up a future chat session.
 There are a few types of sessions for different goals, and the user options depend on that type.
 AngularJS allowed us to create one-page applications and load web page content dynamically and quickly.
 This way we improved the UX and saved the time that the user would need to spend on setup.

 2. We had a lot of cases where client-side behavior was related to data changes.
-For instance, using Social Forum types will disable Date And Time option.
+For instance, using Social Forum types will disable the Date And Time option.
 Let’s go back to the previous example with Session Builder.
 This section is a wizard where the user can navigate from step to step.
-Each step depends on the previous one and at the same time data from one step can depend other data from the same step.
+Each step depends on the previous one and at the same time data from one step can depend on other data from the same step.
 AngularJS helped us here with its models and conditions binding.
 As a result, we built a very flexible UI where the user can see data changes in real time.

 3. There were pages with a lot of UI components related to a record in the array of data.
 We used AngularJS to process UI generation based on template and events binding to attach related logic.
 This approach we used in the Contact List section, where contact data is stored and it helped us to decrease web traffic and server load.